Repair Location is a geographic area where your clients’ vehicles are serviced by internal or vendor team of employees.

 - Override Ins.
 Type Settings lets change the Line Approval setting defined on the inspection type level.
 For example, if the Line Approval setting is turned OFF for a particular inspection type, but you turn it ON for the given location, then inspections of this type created for this location will require line approval.

-- Auto-assign Tech. turns on automatic assignment of service to technician who changes service status to Completed.
+- Auto-assign Tech. turns on the automatic assignment of service to a technician who changes service status to Completed.

 - Approx. Repair Time is entered in hours and used to calculate the repair order Target date if the approximate repair time is not defined on the work order type level.